mbn-code/AutomatedGoogleOsint/README.md

 # GoogleScienceSearch
 Using googlesearch moduel, this auto searches the web for your search query This works great with finding information on users with their names / usernames.
-There is also a search restults history that stores the results until you start a new scan.
-So you can easily copy / paste results
+There is also a search restults history that stores the results until you start a new scan, So you can easily copy / paste results